Who is Water Mission?

 - High attention to detail

 - Excellent analytical skills

-– Ability and willingness to travel up to 25 percent of the time, mostly in developing countries.
-Most international trips are 1-4 weeks in length and require this person to ride in long car rides on rough terrain, stand for extended periods of time in hot weather, and lift heavy things.
+- Ability and willingness to travel up to 50 percent of the time required, mostly in developing countries.
+Most international trips are 2 weeks to 3 months in length and require this person to ride in long car rides on rough terrain, stand for extended periods of time in hot weather, and lift heavy things.